modernweb-dev/rocket/site/pages/10--docs/20--basics/70--navigation.rocket.md

 ## Page Tree

-The data of the page tree gets saves as a JSON file in the root of the `pages` directory.
+The data of the page tree gets saved as a JSON file in the root of the `pages` directory.

 It typically looks something like this: